-The D-Link DFL-200 specifies a number of events that can be logged.
-Some of those events, for instance, startup and shutdown events, are mandatory, and will always generate log entries.
-Others, for instance to log if when allowed connections are opened and closed, is configurable.
-It's also possible to have E-mail alerting for IDS/IDP events to up to three email addresses.
+The D-Link DFL-700 specifies a number of events that can be logged.
+Some of these events, such as startup and shutdown events, are mandatory and will always generate log entries.
+Other events, for instance to log when allowed connections are opened and closed, are configurable.
+It is also possible to have E-mail alerting for IDS/IDP events to up to three email addresses.